-We went on this catamaran for my bfs birthday and we were hoping to see whales or dolphins.
-We went snorkeling but we didn’t see any fish as the water was quite deep.
+We went on this catamaran for my boyfriends birthday and we were hoping to see whales or dolphins.
+We went snorkelling but we didn’t see any fish as the water was quite deep.
 They do provide you with alcohol and biscuits but the journey back was rough and I felt a bit ill.

 We found a random beach on the west coast when we were driving around, there was an abandoned hut with cats living in it with kittens so we fed them.

 This is a praying mantis on our terrace, it was very feisty!

 This is the motto of Cape Verde, its hard to find action in such a laid-back place but its good to relax.